obenyolande/Survey-form/README.md

 -Test
-click the link style.css found in the index.html file,it will redirect you into the the style.css file click "go live" found below the tool bar in your survey form it will carry you into the html form  displaye on the web browser.
+click the link style.css found in the index.html file,it will redirect you into the the style.css file click "go live" found below the tool bar in your survey form it will carry you into the HTML form  displaye on the web browser.
 ## Project Technical
 Built with;
 -HTML